Axia-Tech/AXIA-wiki/docs/learn/learn-nominator.md

 When you go to the [Account actions](https://AXIA.js.org/apps/#/staking/actions) under staking page, you should see your bonded accounts and nomination status.
 If not, you can follow [this](../maintain/maintain-guides-how-to-nominate-AXIA.md) guide to configure it first.
-Your nominations will be effective in the next era; eras are roughly 6 hours on AXIALunar and 24 hours on AXIA.
+Your nominations will be effective in the next era; eras are roughly 24 hours on AXIA.

 ![Nominations](../assets/staking/AXIAjs_nominator_account.png)